 Fifthly, you are likely to be taught by people who 'did it' but are not 'doing it' anymore.
 I don't know about you, but I would not want to be taught to be a brain surgeon by someone who had been out of the operating theatre for 20 years.
 What is worse, the agenda of an academic may be light years away from the agenda of the church.
 So the stuff he thinks is important (frontier, novel, cutting edge stuff) may be plain useless for anyone in church ministry.

 Sixthly, Bible College training could make a man or woman actually useless in the kingdom of Christ.
 For pride puffeth up and only love buildeth up.
 Because they know stuff they think they're one up on others.
 They know stuff that others don't.
 They have a BA, BD, MD or what-not after their name: don't you know you should respect them?

 (Actually since knowledge fades with time as quick as water drains from a sieve, they actually don't know stuff, they knew stuff).

 So is there any use for Bible Colleges?
-There may be some use in one or two Christians keeping abreast of what the world is thinking.
-But for training the next generation of Gospel workers, there are better - and far more Biblical - ways.
+There may be some use in one or two Christians keeping abreast of what the world is thinking - but you don't need to do that in an institution.
+But for training the next generation of Gospel workers, there are better - and far more Biblical - ways: the local church.

 The twenty-one qualities required of an elder from 1 Timothy 3 and Titus 1.
 Only one of them is about knowledge (the one about teaching), the rest are about character.